Freelance work and using your creative and digital technology skills are key aspects of a career in film and video editing

 It's also important to keep up to date with technology and new equipment.
 You may choose to extend your skills into camera or sound work in order to open up more employment opportunities and to maintain a network of contacts.
 A range of courses are available through the BECTU.

-You'll typically start as a runner or trainee before working your way up to a position as an assistant editor and then editor.
-You therefore need a proactive approach and willingness to start at the bottom in order to forge a career in this fast-changing industry.
-If you're able to relocate for a job it will help, especially in the early stages of your career.
+You'll typically start as a runner or trainee before working your way up to a position as an assistant editor.
+You can expect to work as an assistant editor for around three to four years before moving on to become a qualified editor.
+A proactive approach and willingness to start at the bottom are essential in order to forge a career in this fast-changing industry.
+If you're able to relocate for a job this may also be helpful, especially in the early stages of your career.

 In post-production or broadcasting companies, progression may be from runner, digitiser or assistant editor to senior editor.
 Larger employers provide well-structured career paths.
 Experienced in-house editors may ultimately move to management roles.

-While relevant qualifications may be of benefit, career development is based more on evidence, experience and practical involvement within the industry, and on developing a strong network of contacts.
+While relevant qualifications may be beneficial, career development is based more on experience and practical involvement within the industry, and on developing a strong network of contacts.